isomerpages/nlb-learning/_reading/Teens/Learning Pathways.md

 Think of learning pathways as appetizers.
 Get started on your learning journey with curated programmes and content before delving deeper into topics that interest you.

 <h3><b> Write On!</b></h3>
-Explore new experiences through the written word. <td>
+Explore new experiences through the written word.

 <div class="horizontal-scroll margin--bottom--lg">
   <table class="generic-table">